Table of Contents

 Alligator hunting season ended in October.
 So, hunting alligators may be out of the question at this time of year.
 However, that means that some of your favorite restaurants will now be serving blackened or fried alligator.

 So, this season, don’t be too confident that they are not around because it’s too cold outside.
 They just might not feel like taking a bite out of you.
-The most dangerous time of year for humans as it pertains to gators is late June and July, when female alligators will nest and become overly aggressive yet protective of her nearly four dozen eggs.
+The most dangerous time of year for humans as it pertains to gators is late June and July when female alligators will nest and become overly aggressive when protecting their nearly four dozen eggs.

 See It For Yourself

 Cajun Encounters is always open and ready for those who wish to experience a little adventure outside of daily norms.
-Guests are guaranteed the best educational experience possible with trained experts as their guides.
+Guests are guaranteed the best educational experience possible with trained experts, as they venture out into the wilderness and come across alligators in the swamp.
 Cajun Encounters is working hard to ensure not only the satisfaction but also the safety of its visitors by implementing proper COVID-19 protocol.